vinaydhegde/testdriven-site/_posts/2017-10-09-01-part6-next-steps.markdown

 It's also a great time to pause, review the code, and write more unit,  integration, and end-to-end tests.
 Do this on your own to check your understanding.

 > Want feedback on your code?
-Shoot an email to `michael@realpython.com` with a link to the GitHub repo.
+Shoot an email to `michael@mherman.orf` with a link to the GitHub repo.
 Cheers!